 Welcome to Class 3.

-In Class 3, we have 18 of the most wonderful children from Years 5 and 6.
+In Class 3, we have 19 of the most wonderful well behaved children

 Our Class Scratch project page is accessible through this link: